AndunHH/Dew-Point-Ventilation-Zigbee/README.md

 Regardless of the mode, the display always shows whether ventilation is theoretically useful.

-# Recording the data on the SD card
+# Recording the data on the SD card and visualization

 The micro SD card can be clicked into place by pressing lightly on the right-hand side of the housing.
 This causes it to come out a few millimeters and can be removed.

 The data on the SD card can be converted into a nice graphic using the Jupyter notebook [Dewpoint-Visualization.ipynb](Visualization/Dewpoint-Visualization.ipynb).
+The seconnd approach is still under construction but works direclty from the browser.
+See the code here [Visualization/VisualizeData.html](Visualization/VisualizeData.html) or view the page directly on github pages: [VisualizeData.html](https://andunhh.github.io/Dew-Point-Ventilation-Zigbee/Visualization/VisualizeData.html).

 The visualization shows:
 1. The temperature inside and outside.
 The limits are shown as a dotted line.
 (At the moment the limits are not read from the sd card, but are hard coded into the visualization.)